-So soon after scoring his first-ever hat-trick, Clint Dempsey followed up with the first treble by an American in the Premier League as Fulham recorded a vital win over Newcastle yesterday afternoon.
+So soon after scoring his first-ever hat-trick, Clint Dempsey followed up with the first treble by an American in the Premier League as Fulham recorded a vital win over Newcastle this afternoon.
 The Texan’s second half intervention was desperately needed too after a wretched first half performance from Martin Jol’s side and Newcastle’s newly-discovered defensive discipline looked set to ensure another frustrating afternoon for the Cottagers.

 During a first half in which Alan Pardew’s side looked sprightly and saw plenty of the ball, it looked as though they hardly missed striker Demba Ba and midfielder Cheick Tiote, who have headed off for the African Cup of Nations.
 Pardew employed a fluid 4-3-3 with the impressive Hatem Ben Arfa drifting off the right wing to great effect, whilst Danny Guthrie and Yohann Cabaye comfortably won the midfield battle.
 In truth, the Magpies could have been two or three up at half time.
 Shola Ameobi should have done better with a header at the back post and Fabricio Coloccini fired straight at David Stockdale from seven yards out having sauntered up field.
 There were also a couple of lapses in communication between Senderos and Stockdale with the Swiss defender twice heading balls that his goalkeeper had come to claim into dangerous areas.